| Finally after a long time I was able to see and also I personally use Vista, the new operating system from Microsoft . |

 At home Microsoft are obviously loyal to reboot ... it's a thing that they bring with them the good Windows 95: REBOOT NOW!

-They spend about 10 minutes of normal use (look at the items in the control panel) and then crashes Explorer ... everything.
+They spend about 10 minutes of normal use (look at the entries in the control panel) and then crashes Explorer ... everything.
 What should I do I point?

 Yes exact: RESTART again.